 Are there any complications?

-Without proper treatment, root resorption may lead to a number of complications which include:
+Without proper treatment, resorption may lead to a number of complications which include:

 Symptoms of tooth resorption

-When it comes to root resorption, there is no clear set of symptoms.
-In most cases, the patient may not notice the problem for years.
+When it comes to tooth or root resorption, there is no clear set of symptoms.
+In some cases, the patient may not notice the problem for years.
 However, the symptoms soon begin to appear as the resorption worsens.